These chocolate crinkle cookies are fudgy on the inside with a crisp outside edge! So rich and decadent and adored by any and all chocolate lovers.

 Freeze or keep at room temperature for the best crinkle cookies!
 These chocolate crinkle cookies are perfect for storing, making ahead, or even sending in the mail to a loved one.
 Always a favorite cookie that everyone loves and loves to share!

-- Freezing the dough: Wait to add the powdered sugar until the day you’re planning on baking.
+• Freezing the dough: Wait to add the powdered sugar.
 Wrap dough with plastic wrap and then place in an airtight container.
-To thaw, stick cookie dough in the fridge overnight.
-When ready to bake, roll into balls and coat with powdered sugar.
+Thaw cookie dough in fridge, roll into balls and coat with powdered sugar before baking.

 Recipe FAQs